marc7s/Leaderboard/README.md

 2. Run `npm run dev` to start the frontend.
 It should give post the link to the local development site in the console once it has finished building the app

 ## Running it in production
 Once you got the dev environment working, it should be as simple as running `npm run prod` inside the `Backend` directory.
 The process should start using `pm2` once it has finished building.
+If you want to connect to the SQL Express instance from a different computer, you need to open up port 1433 (if that is what you chose when following the `SQL Connection` guide.) in the firewall, both for TCP and UDP.
+You should also allow outbound traffic through port 1433 over TCP so in total three firewall rules should be enough.

 For the frontend, you should once again run `npm run prod` but this time inside the `Frontend` directory.
 Once done, either copy the contents of the `dist` directory to your web server, or if you built it on the host, you could point the web server to the `dist` folder.
 Once the Angular app is built, it is a static bundled app and does not need a process running it as the app is run client-site, the server just needs to provide the clients with the static files from the `dist` folder.